rmaharba/FlowSlides/README.md

 yarn ios
 ```

-If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.

-This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

-# If everything works correctly, you should see an application like this:
+### If everything works correctly, you should see an application like this:

 https://github.com/rmaharba/FlowSlides/assets/32307933/2f13656f-710f-4940-a27a-d270492b1c49